-We are a global leader in technology for surgical treatment of musculoskeletal disorders of the sacropelvic anatomy.
+We are a medical device company dedicated to solving musculoskeletal disorders of the sacropelvic anatomy.
 In 2009, we introduced the iFuse Implant System for minimally invasive surgery of the SI joint, shown to be a source of pain in 15% to 30% of chronic low back pain.
-Since then, more than 2,600 surgeons have performed a combined total of more than 65,000 SI joint fusion procedures.
-A unique body of evidence supporting the triangular iFuse implant, including two randomized controlled trials and over 100 peer reviewed publications, has enabled multiple government and private insurance payors to establish coverage of the SI joint fusion procedure exclusively when performed with our triangular iFuse implant.
-We are leveraging our market leadership position, supported by this proprietary reimbursement advantage, to commercialize other devices intended for surgical treatment of related aspects of the human anatomy.
+Since then, we have launched three new implant product lines to address sacroiliac joint dysfunction as well as address unmet clinical needs in pelvic fusion, fixation and management of pelvic fractures: iFuse-3D in 2017, iFuse-TORQ in 2021 and iFuse Bedrock Granite in 2022.
+A unique body of evidence supporting the triangular iFuse implant, including two randomized controlled trials and over 120 peer reviewed publications, has enabled multiple government and private insurance payors to establish coverage of the SI joint fusion procedure exclusively when performed with our triangular iFuse implant.

-2021 Business Highlights
+2022 Business Highlights

-2021 was a strong year for the company in many critical areas of performance, despite sustained headwinds in the operating environment due to the COVID-19 pandemic.
+2022 was a strong year for the company in many critical areas of performance, including strong revenue growth, record growth in our active surgeon base and improving operating leverage.